Germany Castle & Christmas Market Tour

 • Dinner each evening with two free drinks (beer, wine, soda, juice, or water only).

-• Free alcoholic and non-alcoholic beverages with European snacks are available while traveling between cities and tours.
+• Free alcoholic and non-alcoholic beverages, along with European snacks, are available while traveling between cities and on tours.

 • Entry and tour fees for all sights are mentioned in the itinerary.